amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

      * [SU, only Uniform Concentration] BC function [list] Parameterized model to specify initial profiles.
 Choose exactly one of the following: `"BC: Uniform Concentration`", `"BC: Zero Gradient`" (see below)

       * `"Concentration Units`" [string] can accept `"Molar Concentration`" (moles/volume), `"Molal Concentration`" (moles/volume of water) , `"Specific Concentration`" (mass/volume of water)

+Finally, we specify sources.
+Note that currently sources for components cannot be specified.

+* [U] `"Sources"` [list] accepts labels, SOURCE, of named boundary condition specifications

+ * [U] SOURCE [list] label for a source term, accepts source function names, and parameters to specify assigned regions and solute source conditions.

+  * [U] Function [list] Parameterized model to specify source.
+Choose exactly one of the following: `"Source: Volume Weighted`", `"Source: Permeability Weighted`" (see below).

+  * [U] `"Assigned Regions`" [Array string] list of regions to which this condition is assigned

 The following initial condition parameterizations are supported: